muhyousri/ConfigMapSyncer/README.md

 # ConfigMapSyncer

-A dummy controller that watches a custom resource called SyncConfig (syncconfigs.muhu3.example.com ),
+A dummy controller that watches a custom resource called SyncConfig (syncconfigs.muhu3.example.com ).

-Logic: When a new SyncConfig is created or updated, the controller creates or updates a ConfigMap in a target namespace with the specified key-value data.
+When a new SyncConfig is created or updated, the controller creates or updates a ConfigMap in a target namespace with the specified key-value data.

 Syncconfig resource Example: